- 1 - Know what buyers in the area expect

 But the biggest things include the property location, which the seller can’t change, along with the cleanliness of the house and how well it appears to have been taken care of.

-Additionally, buyers look for impressive curb appeal and a nice yard or outdoor space, fresh paint, nice floors, and up-to-date systems such as wiring, plumbing, and HVAC.
+Additionally, buyers look for impressive curb appeal and a nice yard or outdoor space, fresh paint, nice floors, and up-to-date systems such as wiring, plumbing, etc.

 Another potential deal-breaker for a house is when it doesn’t compare to what else is in the area in the same price range.